TheFlyingPandaa/SimpleRegKeyR-W/README.md

 Can add a "folder" and remove it.

-Will be made fixed later
+Custom name etc will be added later